Israelis see Iran "mini-drill" in Gaza flare-up

 | JERUSALEM

-JERUSALEM Israel has emerged from the past few days of fighting with Palestinians in Gaza more confident that its advanced missile shield and civil defences can perform well in any war with Iran.
+JERUSALEM Israel has emerged from the past few days of fighting with Palestinians in Gaza more confident that its advanced missile shield and civil defenses can perform well in any war with Iran.

-Describing how the flare-up in violence had provided an impromptu opportunity to test out Israel's defences, one Israeli official said Tuesday it gave useful indicators for any potential conflict with Tehran: "In a sense, this was a mini-drill," the official said, speaking on condition of anonymity.
+Describing how the flare-up in violence had provided an impromptu opportunity to test out Israel's defenses, one Israeli official said on Tuesday it gave useful indicators for any potential conflict with Tehran: "In a sense, this was a mini-drill," the official said, speaking on condition of anonymity.

 "There are significant differences, of course, but the basic principles regarding the 'day after' scenarios are similar," the official added, alluding to Iran's threat to respond to any "pre-emptive strike" on its nuclear facilities by firing missiles at Israel.

-Employing a similar doctrine of pre-emption against Palestinians, Israel killed two senior militants in a Gaza air strike Friday, accusing them of planning a major attack on its citizens through the territory of neighbouring Egypt.
+Employing a similar doctrine of pre-emption against Palestinians, Israel killed two senior militants in a Gaza air strike on Friday, accusing them of planning a major attack on its citizens through the territory of neighboring Egypt.

-Subsequent violence killed another 23 Palestinians and wounded three Israelis before a truce took hold Tuesday.
+Subsequent violence killed another 23 Palestinians and wounded three Israelis before a truce took hold on Tuesday.

-That southern Israel weathered the scores of short-range rockets coming in from Gaza, with sirens summoning around a million citizens to cover and the Iron Dome aerial shield providing extra protection, was savoured - warily - by Israeli defence officials.
+That southern Israel weathered the scores of short-range rockets coming in from Gaza, with sirens summoning around a million citizens to cover and the Iron Dome aerial shield providing extra protection, was savored - warily - by Israeli defense officials.

 "The Israeli home front has shown once more that it can deal with the challenges," the armed forces' commander, Lieutenant-General Benny Gantz, told reporters.

-Though he described the cumulative threat from surrounding armies and guerrillas as "significant and abundant," Gantz said: "I am convinced that our enemies understand the balance we have between a comfortable defence capability and our offensive capabilities, which we will use as required."
+Though he described the cumulative threat from surrounding armies and guerrillas as "significant and abundant", Gantz said: "I am convinced that our enemies understand the balance we have between a comfortable defense capability and our offensive capabilities, which we will use as required."

 While Iron Dome is deployed against rockets from Gaza, Israel's answer to the bigger, ballistic missiles of Iran and Syria is Arrow II, an interceptor that works in a similar way but at far higher altitudes.